YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario08/4_A_bit_of_everything/README.md

 ## E. What's next

+You can now move on to the next section of this chapter: [What about CSI Snapshots](../5_What_about_csi_snapshots)

-You can go back to the [FrontPage](https://github.com/YvosOnTheHub/LabNetApp) to choose another scenario.
+Or you can go back to the [FrontPage](https://github.com/YvosOnTheHub/LabNetApp) to choose another scenario.